emilybache/Recently-Used-List-Docs/README.md

 Install [Markdown snippets](https://github.com/SimonCropp/MarkdownSnippets)

     dotnet tool install -g MarkdownSnippets.Tool

-## Regenerate snippets
-From the top level folder

-    mdsnippets .

-## test the site

-    cd docs
-    bundle exec jekyll serve

-Then browse the site on http://localhost:4000

-When you're happy it's working, generate the html

-    cd docs
-    bundle exec jekyll build

-Then copy the contents of _site onto your webserver.

 ## TODO
 Make relative links to code snippet source code work instead of linking back to the code hosted on github.